Denver Paternity Lawyer

 In Colorado, paternity can be either legally recognized or legally disproved.
 Legally recognizing paternity means that the father is legally considered the child's legal father.
 Legally disproving paternity means that the father is not the legal father of the child.

-Colorado law does not require a father to be married to the mother to be the legal father of the child.
-If the mother was married at the time of conception, her husband is the child's legal father.
-If she was not married, then the child's mother and father can sign an Acknowledgment of Paternity, which legally establishes paternity.
-If the parents are not married, the father must pay child support to the mother.
+Colorado law does not require a father to be married to the mother to be legally acknowledged as the child's father.
+If the mother was married at the time of conception, her husband is presumed to be the legal father.
+If she was unmarried, both parents may complete an Acknowledgment of Paternity to formally establish the legal relationship.
+Without marriage or formal acknowledgment, establishing paternity remains crucial for matters like child support, visitation, and access to parental benefits.

-At VanLandingham Law, LLC, our Denver paternity attorneys can help you with all your paternity-related matters.
-We offer flexible appointment times and accept most major credit cards.
+At VanLandingham Law, LLC, our Denver paternity attorneys are prepared to assist you with every aspect of paternity cases.
+We offer flexible scheduling options and accept most major credit cards for client convenience.

 To learn more, contact us online or call us at (720) 727-6563 today.